hollsk/hollsk-data/raw/2017-05-08-lets-watch-revolt-of-the-zombies.md

 lastmod: 2017-05-08 21:44:00
 ---

 >Who the gods destroy, they first make mad.
+>_Some guy_, Revolt of the Zombies

 Dear lord, where even to begin with this.
 A sequel of sorts to [_White Zombie_](/posts/lets-watch-white-zombie) (thematically, if not in terms of plot), after making this movie, Victor Halperin gave up horror for good - "I don't believe in fear, violence, and horror, so why traffic in them?".